The VC-Dimension of Graphs with Respect to k-Connected Subgraphs: Bounds on the VC-dimension

-After removing cycles and appropriate edges from the selected subgraph, we get a tree $T$, rooted at $r$, in which the elements of $L$ are leaves.
-From now on, we assume that the procedure of selecting paths is followed by the procedure just described, so that $T$ is indeed a tree.
-Moreover, $L$ has cardinality at least $\left|A\right| + k - 2$.
-Note that $u_{1}$ is the vertex in which we ``attach'' the paths coming from lower leaves and that it could be replaced by any other $u_{j}$.
-The construction above works for any $k$, the case $k = 1$ giving the upper bound in \Cref{con}.
+In this way, we get a tree $T$ rooted at $r$ and in which the elements of $L$ are leaves.
+Moreover, $|L| \geq \left|A\right| + k - 2$.
+The construction works for any $k$, the case $k = 1$ giving the upper bound in \Cref{con}.
 Now we consider $k \geq 2$.
+The following list of claims gives some properties a counterexample to \Cref{kcon} would have.